Advocating For The Brooklyn Community

 Crystal’s commitment to public service is personal and began in 2013 when her mother started exhibiting signs of what would later be diagnosed as Alzheimer’s disease.
 As the only child of a single mother, she quickly became the primary caregiver for her mother and experienced first-hand how difficult it is for working families to navigate complex systems and access services and resources needed to keep older New Yorkers safe and healthy at home.

-WHEN WE SPOKE, YOU DESCRIBED YOUR CANDIDACY AS AN OPPORTUNITY FOR PEOPLE TO HAVE CONVERSATIONS ABOUT TOPICS PEOPLE DON'T HAVE THE WORDS TO DISCUSS.
+YOU DESCRIBE YOUR CANDIDACY AS AN OPPORTUNITY FOR PEOPLE TO HAVE CONVERSATIONS ABOUT TOPICS PEOPLE DON'T HAVE THE WORDS TO DISCUSS.
 WHAT DO YOU MEAN BY THIS STATEMENT?

 As an out, gay, masculine of center, Black woman––in a very public role running for office––my identity and gender presentation open the door for interesting conversations with all different types of people.
 Some people don’t feel comfortable using the words “gay” and/or “queer”, and certainly most folks don’t even have the language to talk about identity and gender presentation.
 I’m grateful to be able to serve as an entry point, to help folks talk about the fact that I’m gay, and most importantly, meet folks where they are.